 I also love to play board games.
 We have a decent collection of games, and I get together with friends at least a couple times a month to play games for an evening (or longer).
 I attend a conference annually where we judge games and award a special seal.
 It’s fun to try new games and see old friends.
 I prefer Euro (strategy) games, but I enjoy party games and lighter games as well.

-I’ve recently taken a seat on the board of American Mensa.
+I’ve serving one term on the board of American Mensa.
 I’m the Regional Vice Chair for the Far West, which includes the Southwest and Hawaii.
 This is a large role that takes up a lot of my time, but I find it fulfilling most of the time.
 I believe that Mensa should be a welcoming place where people can disagree, but do so agreeably, and where kindness is overwhelming.